-All services are provided in accordance with applicable state or local building codes and other regulations.
+All services are provided in accordance with applicable state or local building codes and other

-Verification of Provider Qualifications Entity Responsible for Verification:

-State laws, regulations and policies referenced in the specification are readily available to CMS upon request through the Medicaid agency or the operating agency (if applicable).

-As provided in 42 CFR §440.180(b)(9), the State requests the authority to provide the following additional service not specified in statute.

-Category 1: Sub-Category 1:

-13 Participant Training 13010 participant training

-Category 2: Sub-Category 2:

-Category 3: Sub-Category 3:

-Service Definition (Scope):

-Category 4: Sub-Category 4:
+State laws, regulations and policies referenced in the specifi the Medicaid agency or the operating agency (if applicable) • Service Type: Other Service As provided in 42 CFR §440.180(b)(9), the State requests the as authority to provide the following additional convice not specified in statute. the authority to provide the following additional service not Service Title: In Home Intensive Support HCBS Taxonomy: Category 1: Sub-Category 1: 13 Participant Training 13010 participant training Category 2: Sub-Category 2: Category 3: Sub-Category 3: Category 4: Sub-Category 4: Complete this part for a renewal application or a new waive er that replaces an existing waiver.
+Select one: Service is included in approved waiver.
+There is no change in service specifications.
+Service is included in approved waiver.
+The se rvice specifications have been modified.
+Service is not included in the approved waiver

-In- Home Intensive support is available to support beneficiaries in their private home, when the beneficiary needs extensive support and supervision as specified in the Person Centered Plan.
+In- Home Intensive support is available to support beneficiaries in their private home, when the beneficiary needs extensive support and supervision.
 Rehabilitation, maintenance support and/or supervision are provided to assist with positioning, intensive medical needs, elopement and/or behaviors that would result in injury to self or other people.
 Staff implements interventions and assistance as defined in the ISP.
 The ISP includes an assessment and a fading plan or plan for obtaining assistive technology to reduce the amount of intensive support needed by the beneficiary.